bensonn2/Startup/README.md

 [Notes](notes.md)

 This website is going to be about dreams.
 My family likes to share our dreams with each other, and it's really interesting to hear about them.
 This website is going to be a place where you can record your dreams to create a personal dream journal.
 Also where you can read about other people's dreams and share your own with them.
+This website will also have different communites where you can read about certain types of dreams, or dreams on certain topics and will allow you to find dreams that your friends have posted.

 > [!NOTE]